coreos/tectonic-docs/Documentation/admin/logging-destination.md

  - Log in to the AWS console and click Elasticsearch service.
  - Click "Create a new domain".
  - Configure the instance type, disk, and permissions.
 Use IAM based credentials for security.
-If you're not familiar with IAM users, you can read more about it [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+If you're not familiar with IAM users, you can read more about [IAM credentials][iam-credentials].
 Here's an example config that I made specifically for this purpose.

 If you do not wish to use credentials in your configuration via the `access_key_id` and `secret_access_key` options you should use IAM policies.